-The central defender is being deployed at fullback by his manager following injury to Danny Rose, but the versatile Belgian has dismissed talk of discontent.Tottenham defender Jan Vertonghen has rejected speculation he has fallen out with coach Andre Villas-Boas over being played out of position.
+The central defender is being deployed at full-back by the Portuguese following injury to Danny Rose, but the versatile Belgian has dismissed talk of discontent

-Although a center back by trade, a toe injury to Danny Rose has seen the the Belgium international forced to deputize on the left side of the Spurs back four.
+Although a centre-half by trade, a toe injury to Danny Rose has seen the the Belgium international forced to deputise on the left-hand side of the Spurs back four.

 Vertonghen, who has also played in midfield during this career, insists he is happy to play wherever Villas-Boas wants.

-Tottenham missed the chance to go third in the Premier League following a shock 1-0 defeat at White Hart Lane to Newcastle, which was inspired to victory by the brilliance of goalkeeper Tim Krul.
+Tottenham missed the chance to go third in the Premier League following a shock 1-0 defeat at White Hart Lane to Newcastle, who were inspired to victory by the brilliance of goalkeeper Tim Krul.

-The Dutchman set a new Premier League record by making 14 saves to deny Spurs, and Vertonghen was quick to pay tribute to Krul.
+The Dutchman set a new Premier League record by making 14 saves - since records began in 2006-07 - to deny Spurs a vital win and Vertonghen was quick to pay tribute to Krul.

-Despite managing 31 shots on goal, Tottenham has struggled to find the back of the net this season with only nine goals in 11 Premier League matches.
-The club travels to Manchester City following the international break.
+Despite managing 31 shots on goal, Tottenham have struggled to find the back of the net this season with only nine goals in 11 Premier League matches and travel to Manchester City following the international break.